Phoenix Sex Crimes Attorney

 Sexual Misconduct: ARS §13-1418

-Sexual misconduct involves misconduct on the part of a behavioral health professional such as a psychiatrist or psychologist.
-It is inappropriate for a behavioral health professional to engage in sexual relations with a patient, unless the physician-patient relationship has been dissolved.
+Sexual misconduct involves inappropriate behavior by a behavioral health professional such as a psychiatrist or psychologist.
+It is inappropriate for a behavioral health professional to engage in sexual relations with a patient unless the physician-patient relationship has been dissolved.
 Violation of this statute is a class 6 felony in Arizona.

 Solicitation of Prostitution: Phoenix Municipal Code 23-52